 Cimaglia also said the group takes on a different meaning since many times family members of soldiers currently serving come down while the packages are being put together.
 They are able to connect, share stories, and most importantly support each other.

 “We’ve become a support group as well,” said Cimaglia.
 “We have a lot of family members with loved ones overseas who can talk amongst each other, and that is really important.”

-Several months ago Cimaglia was recognized for his work with Local Heroes when he was named the Myra Kraft Community MVP grand prize winner, receiving a check for $25,000.
+Several months ago Cimaglia was recognized for his work with Local Heroes when he was named the Myra Kraft Community MVP grand prize winner, .
 Then over the summer, the Patriots organization sent representatives to pack boxes with Local Heroes.